 Pompeii’s Plaster Bodies

 If you’re keen on history, archaeology, or architecture, you will love Pompeii.
-If you’re fascinated by the power of nature’s destructive fury, it has that aspect as well.
+If you’re fascinated by the power of nature’s destructive fury, Pompeii obviously offers that aspect as well.
 And, if you enjoy tales of the salacious, or even creepy kind, Pompeii will give you what you’re after, too, you salacious creepers, you.
 Because there is definitely a creepy vibe going on here.
 Mostly because of these:

 Hollow spaces under the debris from Vesuvius revealed body imprints, left behind after the victims’ remains decayed.
 The archaeologist Guiseppe Fiorelli discovered that if he filled the cavities with plaster, it resulted in casts of the people who didn’t escape the destruction.